tldr-pages/tldr/pages/linux/pacdiff.md

 `pacdiff`

-- Use sudoedit to merge or remove files:
+- Use sudo and sudoedit to remove and merge files.

 `pacdiff --sudo`